 Add more Plants to your diet.
 The bacteria and yeast in your gut consume fiber.
 Feed them.
 This includes fruit, veggies, and whole grains.
 (For those of you who are gluten intolerant and can't eat grains, try organic, non-GMO grains.
+Ancient grains haven't been modified so they're often a good choice as well.
 See above.)

 Modify your alcohol intake.
 Alcohol kills bacteria.
 Think about the movies that showed field surgeons in the civil war.
 How did they clean a wound - they poured booze over it to disinfect (kill all the microorganisms.)

 Try to quit smoking.
-Aside from damaging your lungs, it kills your microbiome. ***Think about switching to Spiral Herbal Remedies' Chill Your Bones smoking blend to wean yourself off of tobacco.
-It relaxes you while you're decreasing the amount of tobacco you consume.
+Aside from damaging your lungs, it kills your microbiome. ***Think about trying to Spiral Herbal Remedies' Chill Your Bones smoking blend to wean yourself off of tobacco and weed.
+Both create cravings and dependency.
+The smoking blend relaxes you while you're decreasing the amount of tobacco or weed you consume.